-This turned out into another monologue about business plans, which was not the intention.
-In fact, my biggest frustration is the lack of credit people give it.
+This turned into another monologue about business plans, which was not the intention.
+In fact, my biggest frustration is the lack of credit people give them.
 I am not talking about my own personal or career credit, though we could have another whole monologue on it.
-Indeed I am frustrated by how much people don’t credit improvements to the fact they actually have a plan.
+Indeed, I am frustrated by how much people don’t credit improvements to the fact that they actually have a plan.

 … and why it matters

-Credit to being strategic does not mean you are not amazing at your day job, just means you raise above it.
+Credit to being strategic does not mean you are not amazing at your day job.
+It just means you rise above it.